-High-speed broadband Internet service is not readily available in many parts of rural Iowa.
+High-speed broadband Internet service is not readily available in many parts of rural lowa.
 Broadband access is required to grow existing and to attract new business and industry.
 It would also give schools, community colleges and libraries better access to information and provide better communications.
 In addition, while e-government and e-commerce are gaining momentum, the infrastructure required to sustain their momentum is severely lacking.
 Iowa must invest in the infrastructure necessary to achieve the goal of 99.95% accessibility to broadband in all areas of the state, giving rural counties and their citizens access to the Internet at the same level as more densely populated areas.
+Broadband expansion must be achieved without inhibiting local control of decision making and zoning ordinances.
+Specifically, ISAC opposes any further deregulation of cell tower siting rules and guidelines including provisions for the consideration of applications and timelines for responding to applications.